-I work within the existential tradition, which takes a philosophical approach to psychotherapy and counseling, aiming to help people live more deliberately and purposefully in their lives.
-Existential therapy will help clarify your understanding of yourself and your life circumstances.
-It may also assist you through a specific life crisis and in becoming better at handling difficult relationships.
-You can be helped to improve interpersonal relationships, or to discover effective ways of dealing with psychological and emotional problems.
-You can achieve strong, life-changing results that will impact decisively on your future, both at work and in your personal life.
+I work within the existential tradition, which takes a philosophical approach to psychotherapy and counselling, aiming to help people live more deliberately and purposefully in their lives.
+It can help clarify your understanding of yourself and your life circumstances.
+It can assist you through a specific life crisis and in becoming better at understanding repetitive and emotionally destructive patterns of relating which you may be caught up in.

 The emphasis throughout our work is on you and how you see and experience the world.
 You will have an opportunity to tell your story and gradually come to a more satisfactory interpretation of your current predicaments until you find a way through them.
 The objective is for you to become more honest with yourself and more in tune with both your limitations and possibilities.
 By paying attention to what is of most concern to you personally we will aim to bring your life back into harmony with your aspirations so that you become more able to live your life to the full.
 This means understanding where you are at before establishing where you want to go and how you might get there.

 You will be expected to freely discuss everything that is of concern to you in your everyday experience.
-You need to be prepared to verbally express your emotions, sensations, thoughts, memories, dreams, fantasies, expectations, fears and hopes without reserve, in order to get a clear picture of your way of being in the world and understand and re-organize your life accordingly.
+You need to be prepared to verbally express your emotions, sensations, thoughts, memories, dreams, fantasies, expectations, fears and hopes without reserve, in order to get a clear picture of your way of being in the world and understand and re-organise your life accordingly.
 The process of existential therapy consists of an engaged and constructive discussion of past events, from which new commitments for the future will emerge.
+The aim is to facilitate reflective self-examination in order to bring about change.
+The setting is intimate and cooperative and conversations are confidential.

 Training, qualifications & experience